lambda-dom/weidu_library/weidu_library/docs/libraries/items.md

 Return `offset` of `index` equipped, or global, opcode.
 If index out of bounds, return -1.

 ## C. 3.
 Item header functions.

-note(s):
-* all functions in these sections are patch functions.

 `get_item_header_offset INT_VAR header = 0 RET offset`